 You can only link DNA matches to the tree that is linked to your own DNA.

 DNA matches who are linked to entries in your tree are displayed with the link icon beside them.

 Mirror Trees: What Happens If I Link my DNA Test To Someone Else In A tree?

 You may have heard of mirror trees as a strategy to game the Ancestry systems.
 It’s been used in particular to help adoptees discover their genetic heritage.
 Basically, you build a tree for a close DNA match, perhaps copying as much as you can from their public tree.
 You then link your DNA to the person in the tree that represents the match.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
+Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price!